donLucho/cs50x-point-of-sale-app/README.md

 From 11/11/2023 to 11/21/2023, a considerable amount of energy was devoted to [ably](https://ably.com/ "link to ably").
 Based on [a search-engine result that took me to netlify](https://www.netlify.com/integrations/ably/ "link to ntl"), I was confident that websockets for free would be a thing.
 In the end, I exceeded my allotted quota and decided it would be more practical to ditch websockets for netlify rather than burn through multiple email addresses in order to include websockets at all.

+## Hands-down: the most difficult piece of the puzzle
+From 11/25/2023 to 12/10/2023 (today), I had to grapple with getting the lambda functions working.
+The functions console in the Netlify API was a lifesaver in this respect.
+Along the way, Polyscale was 'integrated' but not utilized. ***Polyscale*** was supposed to have facilitated a cache between ***the client*** and ***the Aiven DB*** but I found that it did not work at all as advertised. ***I opted for Aiven DB!*** In a smaller companion project, I was able to complete a plain-vanilla GET request to the same database at the push of a button.
+But as I was saying, neither Polyscale DB Caching nor Aiven DB for use with Netlify are documented.
+This was a labor of love that took me into new territory.
+The constraints included:
+1. **Aiven DB:** I had to earn my lumps in order to get it working with Sequelize;
+2. **Polyscale:** Same as above, plus, I discovered the hard way that the bottom would eventually fall out from beneath where I stood&hellip; I became acquainted with **"ConnectionError [SequelizeConnectionError]: connect ETIMEDOUT"** when least expected; I replicated the same error when testing locally upon tucking away the .env file elsewhere; the netlify-cli injected values but they were never read or recalled afterwards;
+3. **All lambdas:** The lambdas were divided into re-usable components such as a) db-connection; b) models; c) handler functions; they did not start out that way, thus, when experimenting with one connection, inevitably, the other eleven had to be changed, too.
+After exceeding the ten second timeout again and again, I thought that the inherent *kruftiness* each lambda function carried became an issue.
+Yes, they started out ugly, but this was not the issue!
+4. **userlogin lambda:** A successful connection was made possible courtesy of sticking with ***Aiven DB credentials***;
+5. **createonetransaction:** The final constraint I would face forced me to re-imagine the composition of the lambda function and the accompanying two models that it would employ; what started as a Model-prototype function called decrementInventory was originally located in inventory.model.js and would have to be re-expressed entirely in createonetransaction.js;
+6. **async:** The npm package called **async** has two built-in helper functions called *eachOf (alias forEachOf)* and *eachLimit (forEachLimit)*; the former executes parallel threads and the latter can execute one thread maximum at a time if you so choose.
+Originally, at least in the context of Netlify serverless functions, decrementInventory was sporadically working.
+Once I replaced **forEachOf** with **forEachLimit**, the functions console in the Netlify API confirmed for me that the decrementInventory functionality was finally working from ***A to Z***.
+7. **PlanetScale vs. PolyScale...
+Lambda vs. Edge:** As advertised, Netlify suggests that ***PolyScale*** goes hand in hand with PostgreSQL and that ***PlanetScale*** goes hand in hand with Lambda functions; I am unemployed and have limited resources, hence, it is not possible for me to part with a creditcard number in order to just set up a database with ***PlanetScale***. *This is why I like* ***Aiven***&nbsp;*!!!*

 ## What I liked most about this project
 I enjoyed using Aiven -- this was a first for me.
 I never knew that it existed previous to beginning my research.
 Aiven will likely be my database provider for the forseeable future.
 As a result, I will likely learn how to program in PostgreSQL and go from there.